Uniform twisted homological stability: The destabilisation complexes for the image of the Burau representation

 \subsection{The connectivity argument}

 We now proceed to the argument for high connectivity of $X_n$.
 The road map is as follows:

-\begin{itemize} \item Deduce from Charney's work and a bad simplex argument that $Y_n$ is highly connected. \item Use a nerve lemma of Mirzaii--van der Kallen to deduce high connectivity of $IX_n$ from high connectivity of $Y_n$. \item Use the nerve lemma again to deduce high connectivity of $X_n$ from high connectivity of $IX_n$. \end{itemize}
+\begin{itemize} \item Deduce from Charney's work and a bad simplex argument that $Y_n$ is highly connected. \item Use a nerve lemma of Mirzaii--van der Kallen to deduce high connectivity of $\IX_n$ from high connectivity of $Y_n$. \item Use the nerve lemma again to deduce high connectivity of $X_n$ from high connectivity of $\IX_n$. \end{itemize} [1]{{#1}^{\mathrm{ord}}} \begin{defn} Let $W$ be a simplicial complex.
+We define $\dir W$ to be the directed simplicial complex whose $p$-simplices are the $p$-simplices of $W$ with an order of their vertices.
+(Thus there are $(p+1)!$ simplices of $\dir W$ for each $p$-simplex of $W$.) \end{defn}